anton-k/csound-live-sampler/README.md

 ```

 With the sampler we can trigger songs or various parts of the track.
-With this config each seaction is played in loop until the next one is requested.
+With this config each section is played in loop until the next one is requested.
 Also we can make it automatically switch to the next section if it reaches
 an end of the current section or stop.
-So each seaction can be played in loop
+So each section can be played in loop
 or reach for the next one or reach the stop at the end.

 ### Midi controllers

-So far we have descrbed the structure of the tracks.
+So far we have described the structure of the tracks.
 Let's make it interactive and play it live with a midi controller.

 Each midi controller is different so we are going to describe the mapping